jlm429/MDPs/README.md

 ### Summary

 Both value and policy iteration converge to the same answer.
 Greedy exploration strategies were faster and, due to the simplicity of the grid world domain, equally as effective.
-A more exploratory Q-Learning algorithm might be helpful for complex domains.
 Below are gamma values with complexity charts for Q-Learning.

 ![Component Diagram](https://github.com/jlm429/MDPs/blob/master/images/LargeGridWorldQL.PNG)